abdelaziztaha/hadoop-ecosystem/README.md

 **Sandbox for Big Data (Hadoop/Hive/NiFi):**

-This Big Data Ecosystem is still not complete, but can already be done and
+This Big Data Ecosystem is still not complete, but can already be run and tested

 **To run:**